DolicaAkelloEgwel/github-workshop/slides.md

 ![h:400 center](./pictures/command-diagram.svg)

-If you understand this, then you understand Git.
+If you understand this, then you understand Git and GitHub.

----
-# Exercise: Merge Conflicts

-- This will be a group exercise.

 ---